 - Lifting was the leading cause of injury

-- The manufacturing industry (including Nissan in Canton, Mississippi pictured above) was most commonly identified industry where the injury occurred followed by transportation and services.
+- The service industry was most commonly identified industry where the injury occurred followed by manufacturing and transportation areas.

 When you suffer an on-the-job injury or you suffer long-term health problems due to environmental issues on the job, you are entitled to receive compensation for time missed from work as well as reimbursement of your medical expenses.
 Even if your employer initially denies your claim, The Franks Law Firm, PLLC can help hold them accountable.